Does Medicaid Cover Hormone Replacement Therapy for Menopause?

 Does Medicaid Cover Hormone Replacement Therapy for Menopause

 Going through menopause can be a real rollercoaster.
 One minute you’re fine, the next you’re experiencing hot flashes that feel like a Houston summer in August.
-Many women seek relief through hormone replacement therapy (HRT), but the big question is: does Medicaid cover hormone replacement therapy for menopause?
+Many women seek relief through hormone replacement therapy (HRT), but the big question is: Does Medicaid cover hormone replacement therapy for menopause?
 It’s a question that can bring a lot of worry, especially when healthcare costs are a concern.
 Let’s break it down in plain terms and see what you need to know.

 Understanding HRT and Menopause